Fairleigh Dickinson University: Vancouver Campus

 FDU's Vancouver Campus is located at 842 Cambie Street and 89 West Georgia Street in Vancouver, British Columbia.
 It opened in 2007.

 Former campuses

-In addition to the present campuses, Fairleigh Dickinson University previously operated campuses in Rutherford, New Jersey (where the university was founded in 1942) and in Saint Croix, U.S. Virgin Islands.
+In addition to the present campuses, Fairleigh Dickinson University previously operated campuses in Rutherford, New Jersey (where the university was founded in 1942), in Saint Croix, U.S. Virgin Islands, and Wroxton, UK.
 Operations on the Rutherford Campus were merged with the Metropolitan Campus in 1993.
 The Rutherford Campus was sold to Felician College in 1997.
 The West Indies Laboratory which opened in 1972 was damaged beyond repair during Hurricane Hugo in 1989 and was closed shortly afterwards in 1990.

+Fairleigh Dickinson University's Wroxton College was located in Wroxton, Oxfordshire, in South East England.
+When Fairleigh Dickinson University acquired Wroxton Abbey in 1965, FDU became the first American university to own and operate a campus outside of the United States.
+Although Wroxton College dates to the 18th century, the housing had been modernized.
+In November 2025, the university announced that the 56 acre Wroxton campus would be sold to a group of alumni.

 Academics

 Fairleigh Dickinson's national student body consists of a total 10,899 students, 8,461 of whom are undergraduates, with the remaining 2,438 being graduate students with a full-time equivalence (FTE) of 7,434, making it the largest private institution in the state of New Jersey.
 FDU has over 1,100 international students from approximately 17 countries around the world, ranking it 15th nationally among their Carnegie peer group.
 The majority of international students attend the Metropolitan Campus and FDU's Vancouver Campus, which was founded primarily to educate international students.
 The Vancouver Campus is the first U.S.–owned and operated institution in British Columbia to receive University status.

 The university is ranked 44th by U.S. News & World Report Best Colleges 2022 Regional University rankings (North).